lars1050/csc321-s25/06_whacka/README.md

 - Complete the javadocs for ControlPanel.java
 - Complete the javadocs for GameViewingPanel.java
-- Complete the javadocs for GameButton.java
+- <del>Complete the javadocs for GameButton.java</del>.
+I accidentally pushed my key for this file into the repo, so the javadocs are already complete.

 **User Documentation**

-- Create instructions on how to play the game in how-to-play.md
+- Create instructions on how to play the game in `how-to-play.md` and place it in the 06_whacka folder.

 <hr>